 Medical advances permit a growing number of children and adults to live successfully with disabilities.
 Clients, who have experienced an injury or a health condition that has impacted their ability to function in day-to-day life, can maximize their physical, mental and social abilities through rehabilitation.
 Under the supervision of an occupational therapist or physiotherapist, the therapist assistant works with clients across the lifespan with the goal of helping the clients to be active participants in society.
 Therapist assistants also support facility administration by managing therapeutic supplies and maintaining equipment.

-The third semester of the program, advanced therapeutic skills and complex health conditions are integrated in a second two-week practicum.
-In the fourth and final semester, professional practices are integrated in the 12-week practicum.
+In the third semester of the program, advanced therapeutic skills and complex health conditions are taught.
+In the fourth and final semester, professional practices are integrated in the 12 week practicum.
 The student returns to SAIT for the final two weeks of the semester for comprehensive practical examinations and to consolidate his/her experiences.

 Students must be disciplined for learning through self-study, face-to-face at SAIT, and in a clinical setting and online.
 Practica experiences are unpaid and may occur outside the Calgary area.

 Students require a personal computer with Internet access and e-mail capabilities in order to complete the required courses.
 All courses require additional self-study.

 Graduates find work in a variety of settings including rehabilitation centres, mental health facilities, long-term care facilities, hospitals, schools and private physiotherapy and occupational therapy services in both urban and rural settings.

 Students must be physically fit and able to lift a minimum weight of 50 pounds.